ethereum/meteor-package-elements/README.md

 Additionally this package exposes the following packages:

 - [ethereum:tools](https://atmospherejs.com/ethereum/tools), which gives you `EthTools`.
+- [frozeman:template-var](https://atmospherejs.com/frozeman/template-var), which gives you the `TemplateVar.set()/.get()` functions which can be used to get values from the select account, or address input element.
 - [frozeman:storage](https://atmospherejs.com/frozeman/storage), which gives you the `LocalStore.set()/.get()` functions (used for `dapp_formatBalance`).